osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

 </link>
 ~~~

 ## Plugin Example

-It is possible play a bit with different `wideanglecamera` `lens` settings with a plugin.
+It is possible play a bit with different camera's `lens` settings with a plugin.
 The following section requires you to build a plugin from source.
 You will need Gazebo headers to build it.
 If you install Gazebo from source then you should already have the necessary files.